jan-pfr/sem-group8/use-cases/Use-Case-5.md

 ### Goal in Context

-As an *User* I want *the spoken language Chinese, English, Hindi, Spanish and Arabic organised by the greatest to smallest number, including the percentage of the world population* so that *I can create a report for my organisation.*
+As an *User* I want *the spoken languages Chinese, English, Hindi, Spanish and Arabic organised by the greatest to smallest number, including the percentage of the world population* so that *I can create a report for my organisation.*

 ### Scope